Future Crew Leaders Receive Hands-On Training

 Description

-Now that winter has arrived, we continue brush clearing, but with the possibility of snow on the ground we also start looking at burning brush piles and cutting down trees to restore ecosystems.
-Some of this work is done cutting smaller brush with hand tools, and some will involve using brush cutters or chainsaws.
-No prior experience is required to do this work, but work day leader needs to know who can help so that we have enough equipment to use.
+As our removal of Garlic Mustard and spraying resprouting shrubs winds down, we move into the next phase of summer work – yellow clover and wild parsnip removal.
+Some of this work is done pulling weeds by hand, and while some will involve using brush cutters.
+No prior experience is required to do this work, but I need to know who can help so that we have enough equipment to use.
 Come for part of the day or the whole thing.

 What to Bring